-C3: Estimating A to Z / CEP Exam Prep
+Estimating A to Z / CEP Exam Review Workshop

 Instructor: Doug Leo, CCP CEP FAACE Hon.
 Life

-Mr. Leo is Director of Estimating at BMS, Inc., Chair of AACE Estimating Sub-Committee, Chair of AACE Constitution and Bylaws Committee, and the current president of AACE International.
+Mr. Leo is Director of Estimating at VMS, Inc., Chair of AACE Value Engineering and Constructability Subcommittee, previous Chair of AACE Estimating Subcommittee, and Past-President of AACE International.
 He has over 30 years total cost management, professional estimating, project management and consulting experience in the engineering and construction industries.